5 Management of patients on antiretroviral treatment

-- Some units use a value of less than 40 copies/ml to define an undetectable viral load.
+- Some units use values ranging from less than 20 copies/ml to less than 100 copies/ml to define an undetectable viral load.

 5-19 What is the value of knowing the viral load?

-The viral load is the best indicator of the response of the immune system to antiretroviral treatment.
+The viral load is the best indicator of the response of the immune system to ART.
 With successful treatment the viral load will steadily drop until it is undetectable.
-Measuring the viral load is of very little value before antiretroviral treatment is started.
+Measuring the viral load is of very little value before ART is started.

 Viral load is the best indicator of the success of antiretroviral treatment.

 - The viral load is the best measure of the rate at which the infection will progress.
 The higher the viral load, the sooner the person will become ill.
 Patients with symptomatic HIV infection have a higher viral load than people with HIV infection who are still well.
 A patient with a viral load above 6 log has a poor prognosis without urgent ART.